Let’s talk: Racism and health equity

 Use this resource to:

-- identify entry points for anti-racism work in public health
+- identify entry points for anti-racism work in public health; and

 The Let’s Talk Series is a collection of resources designed to promote discussion and understanding of how key concepts in health equity apply in public health practice.
 Each resource contains discussion questions to spark dialogue, reflection, and action to address the social determinants of health.